TomBebbington/tombebbington.github.io/_posts/2016-03-25-data-structures.markdown

 layout: post
 category: computing
 tags: CS3.2
-summary: Data structures store data in an organised yet accessible format, lending themselved to different contexts.
+summary: "Data structures store data in an organised yet accessible format, lending themselved to different contexts."
 ---

 A **data structure** is a way of storing data in an organised but accessible format, and typically different data structures lend themselves to different contexts.